wlina2511/mb_technical-test_back/README.md

 It is important that during the CouchDB installation, you specify "admin" as **both** your username and your password.

 This will then launch CouchDB as a service which will always be running, and is accessible by going to <http://localhost:5984/_utils/> and logging with username : admin / password : admin.

+Note : If you chose to give a different username and password to CouchDB, you'd have to update them in the **app.js** and **couchdb.js** files.

 ##### Server startup
 Open a terminal in the directory where you cloned the project and type :